How to control the cost as a project manager?

 In order to identify the value of the work that has been carried out thus far, it is very helpful to use the accounting technique commonly known as ‘Earned Value’.

-To apply the technique, estimate the percentage completion of each activity in your project plan and multiply the percentage by the cost assigned to the activity in the budget.
+To apply the technique as a project manager, estimate the percentage completion of each activity in your project plan and multiply the percentage by the cost assigned to the activity in the budget.
 The total amount is the earned value for the project and gives the actual percent completion compared with the total cost of the project.

 This is particularly helpful for large projects and will help you make any quick changes that are absolutely essential for the success of the project